Adaptive Diffusion Schemes for Heterogeneous Networks: Theoretical Analysis of D-ATC

-In order to compute the theoretical steady-state MSD using \eqref{eq:MSDnet2} and \eqref{eq:MSDnode2}, we still have to obtain approximations for matrices $\overline{\mathbf{R}}_k$ and $\widetilde{\mathbf{R}}_k$, which appear in $\bar{\Xcal}(j)$ and $\Scal$, respectively.
-For this purpose, we assume that \begin{itemize} \item[\textbf{A3}-] The number of coefficients $M$ is large enough for each element of the matrix $\uM_k(n)\uM_k^{\T}(n)$ to be approximately independent from $\sum_{l=0}^{M-1}|u(n-l)|^2$.
-This is equivalent to applying the averaging principle of \cite{Samson1983}, since for large $M$, $\|\uM_k(n)\|^2$ tends to vary slowly compared to the individual entries of $\uM_k(n)\uM_k^{\T}(n)$. \item[\textbf{A4}-] The regressors $\uM_k(n)$, $k=1,2,\ldots, N$ are formed by a tapped-delay line with Gaussian entries and the regularization factor is equal to zero $(\delta=0)$.
-This is a common assumption in the analysis of adaptive filters and leads to reasonable analytical results \cite{Haykin2002}. \end{itemize} Under \textbf{A3} and \textbf{A4}, we obtain the following approximations from \cite{Costa2002}:
+\textbf{A5) } The regressors $\uM_k(n)$, $k=1,2,\ldots, N$ are formed by a tapped-delay line with Gaussian entries and the regularization factor is equal to zero $(\delta=0)$.
+This is a common assumption in the analysis of adaptive filters and leads to reasonable analytical results \cite{Haykin2002}.
+Under \textbf{A4} and \textbf{A5}, we obtain the following approximations from \cite{Costa2002}:

-Under these additional assumptions, we obtain a model to compute the steady-state MSD of the network and of its individual nodes, which can be summarized as follows: (i) compute the matrices of the combination weights using \eqref{def:C1}-\eqref{def:Ccal} and the matrix $\Qcal$, i.e, according to the environment variation; (ii) use the approximations \eqref{approxRbark} and \eqref{approxRtilk} in the computation of matrices $\Scal$ and $\bar{\Xcal}(j)$, defined respectively by \eqref{def:Scal} and \eqref{eq:Xcal}; and finally, (iii) use these matrices in \eqref{eq:MSDnet2} and \eqref{eq:MSDnode2}.
+The model to compute the steady-state MSD of the network and of its individual nodes can be summarized as follows: (i) compute the matrices of the combination weights using \eqref{def:C1}-\eqref{def:Ccal} and the matrix $\Qcal$, according to the environment variation; (ii) {for LMS (resp., NLMS) adaptation, use \eqref{eq:RbLMS} [resp., \eqref{approxRbark} and \eqref{approxRtilk}]} in the computation of matrices $\Scal$ and $\bar{\Xcal}(j)$, defined respectively by \eqref{def:Scal} and \eqref{eq:Xcal}; and finally, (iii) use these matrices in \eqref{eq:MSDnet2} and \eqref{eq:MSDnode2}.